tagdots-dev/public201/README.md

 # Pre-Commit-Update-Hooks

-## 😎 Purpose
+## 😎 Why should you care?
-**pre-commit** helps you improve code quality and flag problems before commits enter your repositories.
+**pre-commit** helps you improve code quality and flag problems before commit enters your repository.
 If you have more than a handful of repositories in your organization, **Pre-Commit-Update-Hooks** helps you manage pre-commit hooks update efficiently.

 #### Prerequisites